ccswbs/hjckrrh/sites/all/modules/google_tag/README.txt

 If the JavaScript snippets are not present in the HTML output, try the following steps to debug the situation:

- * Confirm the snippet files exist at public://google_tag/ (on most sites this equates to sites/default/files/google_tag/).
+ * Confirm the snippet files exist at the snippet base URI shown on the module settings page.
+By default this is public://google_tag/ which on most sites equates to sites/default/files/google_tag/.

-   If missing, then visit the module settings page and submit the form to recreate the snippet files.
+   If missing or stale, then invoke a cache rebuild (see note below) or visit the container management page, edit each container, and submit the form to recreate the snippet files for the container.

    The need to do this may arise if the project is deployed from one environment to another (e.g. development to production) but the snippet files are not deployed.

-   Due to a known bug during an update to releases 1.2-rc3 or 1.2, the snippet directory is not created.
-A simple workaround for this bug is to disable and enable the module (uninstall is not necessary).
+   NOTE: Snippet files will only be recreated on cache rebuild if the 'Recreate snippets on cache rebuild' setting is enabled (this is the default).
+A cache rebuild can be triggered from the command line using drush or from the site performance administration page.

- * Enable debug output on the 'Advanced' tab of the settings page to display the result of each snippet insertion condition in the message area.
+ * Enable debug output on the module settings page to display the result of each snippet insertion condition in the message area.
 Modify the insertion conditions as needed.

+If you retain the default module setting to 'Include the snippet as a file', then the Google Search Console will report that the site is NOT setup to use the Tag Manager.
+This report is a FALSE POSITIVE as the bot only checks for inline code on the script tag.
+It does not load the snippet file and inspect the code therein.
+Instead of relying on this bot, check whether the GTM snippets are loaded as a result of the snippet added by this project.

 MAINTAINERS